KevinFerm/FADEWorldTimers/README.md

 Same as above

 ## Whipper Root Tubers
+Felwood gathering timers are in the works, and currently we can sport both Whipper Root Tubers, Night Dragons and Songflowers!

+## Night Dragon
-Felwood gathering timers are in the works, and currently we can sport both Whipper Root Tubers, and Songflowers!
+Felwood gathering timers are in the works, and currently we can sport both Whipper Root Tubers, Night Dragons and Songflowers!

 ## Songflower
 It also keeps tracks of songflower timers!